June 28, 2021

 You’re not alone in struggling to find time to write.
 When I start typing in “how to find time to…” in my Google search toolbar, the following comes up:

-In this freelance writing blog post, I’m breaking down a few (unconventional) ways to find more time in your week to start freelancing so you, too, can find time to write.
+In this post, I’m breaking down a few (unconventional) ways to find more time in your week to start freelancing so you, too, can find time to write.
+Managing your time well is one of the secrets to becoming a six-figure freelancer.
+(Learn more about how to scale your freelance business here.)

 Time found: 3.5 hours